solidi/hl-mods/workspace/redist/readme.txt

 - PunkAss for the Jack head model https://gamebanana.com/mods/179228
 - Napoleon for the Beta 4 startup jingle, "ETA Never" using https://lmms.io/
 - Box player model from PlanetSun of Boxwars https://www.moddb.com/mods/boxwar
+- Original Cold Ice intro video by Coconutmonkey 28, sfx added by AudioCraZ and b1rd